RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/Dodgeball - notes.md

 #Resources
 For this project, Scratch 2 should be used.
 Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on) or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off) and used offline.

+The 'Project Materials' link for this project contains the following resources:

+####Volunteer Resources

 You can find a completed version of this project <a href="http://scratch.mit.edu/projects/39740618/#editor">online</a>, or it can be downloaded by clicking the 'Project Materials' link for this project, which contains:

 + Dodgeball.sb2

+####Project Resources

+For this project, club members can make use of external resources that aren't available in the Scratch library:

++ background.png.

-There is also a version of this project with the external resources pre-loaded.
+For club members that aren't able to access these project resources, there is a Scratch project with the external resources pre-loaded.
 This is available online at [jumpto.cc/dodge-resources](http://jumpto.cc/dodge-resources), or in the downloadable project materials, which contains:

 + DodgeballResources.sb2

-This link also includes a 'Project Resources' folder, which contains images that children will need to complete this project.
-Make sure that each child has access to a copy of these resources.

-Project resources:
-+ background.png

 #Learning Objectives
 + This project consolidates learning of previous programming skills learnt.